Managing Instagram marketing to boost awareness and sales for a supplement brand through daily content, influencer outreach, and engagement campaigns.

 Subscription models thrive because they cater to routine, personalization, and compact living needs—all deeply ingrained in Japanese life.

-AI is already transforming Japan’s ecommerce backend and customer experience:
+AI is already transforming Japan’s e-commerce backend and customer experience:

 Rakuten and other major players are utilizing AI to anticipate consumer needs and deliver personalized experiences, even adjusting product pages in real-time based on user behavior.
 These innovations reduce friction and enhance trust—two crucial factors for Japanese consumers.